HiIAmTzeKean/SC2000-Probability-and-Statistics/Probability/Binomial distribution.md

 tags:
   - Statistics
   - Math
+modified: 26--Jul--2024
 ---
 # Binomial distribution

-## Formula

 Probabilities of each possible number of independent N successful trials.
 The formula multiples the possible combinations of the 2 cases with the respective probabilities.
 $$P(x)=\frac{N!}{x!(N-x)!}\pi ^x (1-\pi)^{N-x}$$
 ## Formula
 ### Mean
 Where $\pi$ is the probability of success
 $$\mu = N\pi$$
 ### Variance
 $$\sigma^2 = N\pi(1-\pi)$$